kwickramasekara/blog/src/posts/what-they-dont-teach-you-in-school.md

 If you know you will have big expenses coming up, plan for those in advance financially - estimate the expenses and save for it beforehand.
 For those unexpected, always maintain an emergency fund so you don't end up digging into debt with credit cards.
 Let's take a hypothetical scenario where you want to go on a trip with your family.
 First, you would estimate all the costs of lodging, rental cars, flight tickets, etc. You set this estimated amount as a goal in your savings account.
 Then you would keep adding money to this account until the goal amount is reached and once you are ready to go on the trip, you can use credit cards to pay for the expenses.
 This way, you already have money to pay for the credit card bill and you also reap benefits like cash back rewards, airline miles, etc..

 The other important thing is paying credit card bills on time - you don't want to play catch up with the bank.
 As long as you carry balances month to month you are going deeper into debt and paying interest to the bank.
 On the flip side, the bank is making 15-20% returns on their investment by lending you money.
-So, avoid making banks richer. :wink:
+So, avoid making banks richer.

 ## End notes